Research Guide to Law

-This guide will help you to getting started with discovering reference and other resources in Law.
+This guide will help you get started discovering reference and other resources in Law.
 Use it to find out about printed and online titles, including ebooks, ejournals, databases, and special collections.

-In this section you will find help on how to search for and access print and eBooks, with some tips about classification.
+In this section, you'll find help on how to search for and access print and eBooks, along with some tips about classification.

 Most books held by Luiss, in both physical and electronic formats, can be searched via Luiss Library Discovery.
-For eBooks you can browse and search also across several collections directly on the provider's website and reach other titles of interest.
+For eBooks, you can also browse and search across several collections directly on the provider's website and discover other titles of interest.

-If you are in the Library and looking for physical materials, remember to check the related sections in the Monographs Room and in Law Room.
-Books are on open shelves and located by topic according with the Dewey Decimal Classification.
+If you are in the Library and looking for physical materials, remember to check the related sections in the Monographs Room and in the Law Room.
+Books are on open shelves and arranged by topic according to the Dewey Decimal Classification.

 Browse physical shelves